inolen/quakejs-web/articles/creating-hybrid-ui-system-webgl-games.md

 Title: Creating a hybrid UI system for WebGL games
 Published: December 27, 2012

 UI work is never easy.
-Layout engines are full of kludges, custom styling of elements is overly complex, and targetting different screen resolutions is often completely uncharted territory.
+Layout engines are full of kludges, styling elements can be overly complex, and targetting different screen resolutions is often completely uncharted territory.

 With that said, I decided to take advantage of the DOM / CSS for our UI layout and styling without a moment's hesiation.